 The house has 3 stories and 5 bedrooms.
 Kevin’s parents had a big master bedroom in the movie with a four-poster bed and a fireplace:

-The master bedroom today has a four-poster bed and red accents, too, but there’s no sign of the fireplace (but it may just be out of view):
+The real master bedroom has a four-poster bed and red accents, too, but there’s no sign of the fireplace (but it may just be out of view):

 Looking from the foyer into the dining room in the movie, you can see all the different wallpaper patterns that were used for the sets:

-The dining room is much lighter and brighter now, but still very traditional, with walls hand-painted by artist Sydney Barton:
+The dining room is much lighter and brighter in the real house, but still very traditional, with walls hand-painted by artist Sydney Barton: